ZyanyaRios/cse15l-lab-reports/LabReport2.md

 <img width="620" alt="image" src="https://github.com/ZyanyaRios/cse15l-lab-reports/assets/105988785/bb34b0ab-0460-4abc-8957-831491cc812c">

 **1. Which methods in your code are called?** <br>
 When the server is intialized the 'main' and 'Server.start'method are called.
-Once the server is opened up and the user inputs the valid user and message inputs into the URL bar, the 'handleRequest' method        is called.<br>
+Once the server is opened up and the user inputs a valid user and message input into the URL bar, the 'handleRequest' method is called.<br>
 **2. What are the relevant arguments to those methods, and the values of any relevant fields of the class?** <br>
-When the server <br>
+Relevant arguments used in those methods include the <br>
 **3. How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.** <br>
 When the server <br>
    * 'user' value: '"zrios"'